Chords of an ellipse, Lucas polynomials, and cubic equations: Abstract

 \section{Abstract}

-A beautiful result of Thomas Price (\cite{price1}, \cite{price2}) links the Fibonacci numbers and the Lucas polynomials to the plane geometry of an ellipse.
-We give a conceptually transparent development of this result that provides a tour of several gems of classical mathematics: It is inspired by Girolamo Cardano's solution of the cubic equation, uses Newton's theorem connecting power sums and elementary symmetric polynomials, and yields for free an alternative proof of the Binet formula for the generalized Lucas polynomials.
+A beautiful theorem of Thomas Price links the Fibonacci numbers and the Lucas polynomials to the plane geometry of an ellipse, generalizing a classic problem about circles.
+We give a brief history of the circle problem, an account of Price's ellipse proof, and a reorganized proof, with some new ideas, designed to situate the result within a dense web of connections to classical mathematics.
+It is inspired by Cardano's solution of the cubic equation and Newton's theorem on power sums, and yields an interpretation of generalized Lucas polynomials in terms of the theory of symmetric polynomials.
+We also develop additional connections that surface along the way; e.g., we give a parallel interpretation of generalized Fibonacci polynomials, and we show that Cardano's method can be used write down the roots of the Lucas polynomials.

-\section{Introduction}
+\section{Introduction.}

-A classic problem instructs the reader to mark off $n$-equally spaced points around on a unit circle, draw the chords connecting one of the points to the remaining $n-1$ others, and find the product of the lengths.
+A classic problem instructs the reader to mark off $n$ equally spaced points on a unit circle, draw the chords connecting one of the points to the remaining $n-1$ others, and find the product of the lengths.

 Although most or all of the lengths are irrational, the product is exactly $n$.
-An elegant solution (\cite{galovich}, \cite{price1}, \cite{silva}) involves the $n$th roots of unity $1, \zeta, \zeta^2, \ldots, \zeta^{n-1}$, which are equally spaced around the unit circle in the complex plane.
-Connecting $1$ to each of the $n - 1$ others and multiplying the lengths of the segments gives the product:
+An elegant solution \cite{galovich, price1, silva} involves the $n$th roots of unity $1, \zeta, \zeta^2, \ldots, \zeta^{n-1}$, which are equally spaced around the unit circle in the complex plane.
+Connecting $1$ to each of the $n - 1$ others and multiplying the lengths of the segments gives the product

 This is the absolute value of the polynomial evaluated at $z=1$.